 Built in 1861, the Cape Sable Lighthouse is the tallest lighthouse in Nova Scotia, standing at 101 feet tall.
 The station was destaffed in 1986.
 Although it is only accessible by boat, a magnificent view can be seen from the beach at the end of The Hawk Road, located on Cape Sable Island.
 The light is not open to the public but can be explored out and around it.
 This area is also designated as an Important Bird Area.

 The original Charlesville (Pubnico Harbour) Lighthouse was built in 1854.
-It was a white, square, pyramidal wooden tower with a red latern, with a dwelling attached.
-Both were demolished in 1967 and replaced with a conical fiberglass tower.
+It was a white, square, pyramidal wooden tower with a red lantern, with a dwelling attached.
+Both were demolished in 1967 and replaced with a conical fibreglass tower.
 Accessible on land.
 Great spot for viewing the Pubnico Wind Farms and fishing boats in Pubnico Harbour.

 From the third level, you can climb the iron stairs as the keepers did for 76 years and see the original clockwork mechanism and the only installed Fresnel lens in Nova Scotia.
 From the top, you can take in the spectacular view of Barrington Bay.